DDI-Metadata-Builder/ddi-metadata-builder.github.io/README.md

 - checking whether metadata follows the expected structure;
 - editing previously generated documents;
 - validating metadata against the supported DDI model.

+### Support FAIR Data Practices

+Structured DDI metadata can contribute to the FAIR principles by improving the:

+- **Findability** of research data through richer and more consistent descriptions;
+- **Accessibility** of metadata in machine-readable formats;
+- **Interoperability** between repositories, catalogues, libraries, and research data infrastructures;
+- **Reusability** of data through clearer documentation of datasets, variables, concepts, categories, and related resources.

+The tool does not make a dataset FAIR by itself, but it helps users create metadata that can support FAIR-oriented data publication and preservation workflows.

 ---